bewing09/NotSoBasicArduino/README.md

 ![New Ping](newping/newpingwiring.PNG)

 ### What i learned
-i learned how to use leds and sensors in the same assignment.
+i learned how to use the NewPing library and the commands in the library to make the code a lot shorter than it would be using functions because the functions are int he library.

 ## HELLO FUNCTIONS
 hello functions is when a servo spun in different directions depending on the distance returned by the sensor.